bernhardAxonIvy/doc/source/designer-guide/configuration/formats.rst

 Formats
 -------

-Format configurations define how |ivy| renders values of a specific type when outputting them to users.
+Format configurations define how Axon Ivy renders values of a specific type when outputting them to users.
 You can define formats for all *base types* of *IvyScript*, i.e., ``Boolean``, ``Date``, ``DateTime``, ``Time``, ``Number``, and ``String``.
 Output any non-null values of those types as *formatted